Hans Munthe-Kaas: Honors and awards

 Munthe-Kaas received Exxon Mobil Award for best PhD at NTNU, 1989, and the Carl-Erik Frōberg Prize in Numerical Mathematics 1996 for the paper "Lie–Butcher theory for Runge–Kutta Methods".
 Munthe-Kaas is elected member of Academia Europaea, the Norwegian Academy of Science and Letters, the Royal Norwegian Society of Sciences and Letters and the Norwegian Academy of Technological Sciences.
-Munthe-Kaas is the chair of the international Abel Prize committee (2018–2022), he is President of the Scientific Council of Centre International de Mathématiques Pures et Appliquées (CIMPA) (2017–present) and he is Editor-in-Chief of Journal Foundations of Computational Mathematics (2017–present).
+Munthe-Kaas was the chair of the international Abel Prize committee (2018–2022), he was President of the Scientific Council of Centre International de Mathématiques Pures et Appliquées (CIMPA) (2017–2024) and he was Editor-in-Chief of Journal Foundations of Computational Mathematics (2017–2022).
 Munthe-Kaas was secretary of Foundations of Computational Mathematics (2005–2011) and member of the Board of the Abel Prize in Mathematics (2010–2018).

 Personal life

-Munthe-Kaas married Antonella Zanna, an Italian numerical analyst, in 1997; they have four children and a dog.
+Munthe-Kaas married Antonella Zanna, an Italian numerical analyst, in 1997; they have four children.